PerfectoMobileSA/ShadowDOMSample/README.md

   | innerSelector (Mandatory) | String | CSS-selector of the shadow DOM inner element to search for |

 ### findElementsShadowDOM:
-This method finds all the web elements matching the CSS selector and returns the list.
+This method finds all the shadow DOM elements matching the CSS selector and returns the list.

 ### Example: -
     WebElement parentShadowElement = driver.findElement(By.cssSelector("[page='home']"));